-Q: What should I do when I receive an Explanation of Benefits (EOB) from my insurance company?
+Q: What should I do when I receive an explanation of benefits (EOB) from my insurance company?
 No immediate action is needed.
-Please note that an explanation of benefits from the insurance company is not a bill from NuVasive Clinical Services (NCS).
+Please note that an explanation of benefits from the insurance company is not a bill from NCS.
 You will receive a separate bill from NCS for the amount of a co-pay, co-insurance or deductible that is identified by your insurance payer as your responsibility.

 Q: What should I do if I receive a check from the insurance company?
 Although we will follow up with your insurance provider about the status, claims information is often sent directly to the insurance plan member (note that this often happens with Blue Cross accounts).
 Please forward any payment or correspondence you receive to our office as soon as possible.
 This will help us to update your account and apply payments properly.
 If the check is sent directly to you, please forward the check (or write a new check after depositing the insurance payment) and a copy of the EOB to the NCS office at 10275 Little Patuxent Parkway, #300, Columbia MD 21044.
 To endorse the check, sign on the back and write the name of the physician group that shows on the EOB below your signature.
 Please call 800-955-0079 with any questions.

-Q: I received a bill from NuVasive Clinical Services (NCS) – can NCS appeal on my behalf?
+Q: I received a bill from NCS – can NCS appeal on my behalf?
 If the EOB and the bill you receive from NCS show that your claim was processed on an out-of-network basis, and you want to ask your insurance company to re-process the claim, NCS can assist.
 Please call 800-955-0079 and request that NCS send an out-of-network appeal to the insurance carrier.
 NCS will send you another bill when the outcome of the appeal is known.

 Q: What do I do if I have concerns about my ability to pay the bill?
 Please call 800-955-0079 and request information about our financial hardship policy and monthly payment plans.
 NCS does make reasonable efforts to collect all amounts owed but does not refer overdue patient accounts to a collection agency.